 Unless otherwise noted below, industry did not object to the list of changes advised in the first round calling for industry submissions, as listed below.

 3.1 Agreed Change: Visual Recognition Standards Guide - all commodities

-As advised during 2018 and in the call for the first round of industry submissions, the existing Visual Recognition Standards Guide (VRSG) produced by GTA was being reviewed for the existing commodities.
+As advised during 2019 the existing Visual Recognition Standards Guide (VRSG) produced by GTA was being reviewed for the commodities listed in that document.